buresjan/meshgen/README.md

 pip install numpy scipy trimesh gmsh mayavi tqdm
 ```

+If you only rely on the STL route you may skip installing `gmsh`.

 ## Usage

 Here is a quick example of how to use the `Geometry` class to generate, voxelize, and visualize a 3D geometry.